based2/KB/network/ip_filter.md

 block from any to 81.71.98.103
 # https://www.abuseipdb.com/check/
 block from any to 81.82.78.203
-# Italy https://red.flag.domains/posts 2024-02-12 registrar: AMEN / Agence des Médias Numériques 2024-02-09 registrar: AMEN / Agence des Médias Numériques 2024-01-23
+# Italy https://red.flag.domains/posts 2024-02-15 registrar: AMEN / Agence des Médias Numériques 2024-02-12 registrar: AMEN / Agence des Médias Numériques 2024-02-09 registrar: AMEN / Agence des Médias Numériques 2024-01-23
 block from any to 81.88.57.68
 # A.ch TF
 block from any to 81.169.252.120